Payment of annual fees is due by February 1, 2022.

 Law firms and agencies can now use the State Bar’s Agency Billing application to calculate billing costs and make group payments.

-Attorneys are only eligible to pay at the inactive rate if they transfer to voluntary inactive status by February 1, 2021.
-A change to inactive status after February 1 is permissible, however the attorney must pay annual fees at the active rate and is not entitled to a refund because of the change to inactive status.
+A transfer to inactive status requires submission of the Application for Transfer to Inactive form.
+Attorneys are only eligible to pay at the inactive rate if they transfer to voluntary inactive status by February 1, 2022.
+A change to inactive status after February 1 is permissible, however, the attorney must pay annual fees at the active rate and is not entitled to a refund because of the change to inactive status.